EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/05-Optimization/02-pruning/Pruning_Process.md

 ---

-## Why Prune the Model?
+## Why Prune the VITS TTS Model?
-Pruning is particularly useful for deploying models on resource-constrained devices, such as mobile phones or embedded systems.
+Pruning is particularly useful for deploying VITS TTS models on resource-constrained devices, such as mobile phones or embedded systems.
 By reducing the number of parameters, pruning:

 1. **Speeds Up Inference**: Smaller models require fewer computations.
 2. **Reduces Storage Requirements**: Pruned models take up less disk space.